 Applied learning examples

-- Environmental sessions – this put a spotlight on our practices as an organisation and, although considerably environmentally conscious already, we have made further small changes
+This put a spotlight on our practices as an organisation and, although considerably environmentally conscious already, we have made further small changes.

 The Governor’s Leadership Foundation Program has given me the opportunity to interact with professionals from diverse backgrounds and sectors, giving me differing viewpoints on a range of issues.
 As a fairly new arrival to Adelaide, the presentations and visits have deepened my knowledge of the country and state I now call home, enabling me to understand the business, political and economic systems much better.
 What I have valued most of all, is the spotlight the program has put on my own leadership style and the opportunity to examine this and develop as a leader.
 I have also been able to cascade many of the learnings in my own organisation and out into the sector.